ChaoticAlexander/VueFlix/docs/schemas.md

 ### ShowImageSchemas

-- `ShowImageSchema` validates image entries.
+- `ShowImageSchema` validates image entries including `resolutions` metadata.
 - `ShowImagesSchema` transforms the array into a map keyed by `type` with `{ original, medium? }` URLs.
-Null `type` entries are ignored, first occurrence wins.
+Entries with `type: null` are ignored; the first occurrence for a given type wins.

 ### ShowCastSchemas